Terstegge/WiFiTick/README.md

 ![WiFiTick picture 2](images/WiFiTick_front_back.png)

+WiFiTick is a small add-on board for the
+[MSP432 lauchpad}(http://www.ti.com/tool/MSP-EXP432P401R) from Texas Instruments.
+The MSP432 launchpad is a nice microcontroller board with a Cortex M4F processor and a on-board debug facility.
+WiFiTick adds WiFi functionality to the lauchpad, using a ESP8266, which is a cheap but very powerful WLAN-enabled microcontroller from Espressif.

 Texas Instruments have their own WiFi solution (e.g. the CC3100 booster pack).
 But these boards have to be disconnected from the lauchpad when you want to flash a new firmware to the WiFi board.
 This makes it a little bit unhandy for